emabimusik/trollweb-backend-developer/exercise-02/README.md

-# Exercise 02

-## Blog system
+Blog system

 Make a simple blog system with vanilla PHP.

-### Pages
+Pages

-* /blog - a list of all blog posts.
+    /blog - a list of all blog posts.
-* /blog/{id} - a single blog post page.
+    /blog/{id} - a single blog post page.
-* /admin - a backend to edit/delete/create posts.
+    /admin - a backend to edit/delete/create posts.

-### Requirements
+Requirements

-* The backend should be password-protected.
+    The backend should be password-protected.
-* Don't use any existing PHP frameworks or packages.
+    Don't use any existing PHP frameworks or packages.
-* Spend little (or no time at all) on the design and CSS.
+    Spend little (or no time at all) on the design and CSS.
-* Use a CSS framework if you have to make it pretty.
+    Use a CSS framework if you have to make it pretty.

-### Extra credit
+Extra credit

-* Create the system with TDD.
+    Create the system with TDD.